Wizards fail to manage the little things, drop second straight

 Washington’s bench added 44 points.
 Beal led with 25 points on 8 of 18 shooting including 2 of 5 from three-point range.
 Perhaps the lone silver lining was Beal getting to the free throw line a respectable seven times.

-VanVleet had a season-high with 33 points and Aunoby added 21.
-The Wizards outrebounded Toronto (6-3) just barely, but 13 turnovers meant the Raptors took seven more field goals than their flat-footed hosts.
+VanVleet had a season-high 33 points, and Aunoby added 21.
+The Wizards outrebounded Toronto (6-3) just barely, but 13 turnovers meant the Raptors made seven more field goals than their flat-footed hosts.

+“We’ve talked about it at length internally, but we have to understand that we’re not good enough to think we can just turn it on,” Unseld said.
+“It’s been voiced, quite often.
+And that message obviously was not received tonight.”

 Late-game flubs

+A slow start meant Washington spent the second half scrapping to catch up.
 By the time the final four minutes rolled around, Washington had lost starter Kyle Kuzma to injury, hadn’t controlled the flow of the game all night yet authored an 11-2 run to make it a two-possession game at 103-97.

 But with starters Beal, Spencer Dinwiddie and Kentavious Caldwell-Pope playing alongside Montrezl Harrell and Deni Avdija, the Wizards turned the ball over, Beal tossed up a subpar three that clanged off the rim and then was stripped of the ball under the basket.
-During the stretch VanVleet charged downcourt for a fast break layup, giving the Raptors enough separation to hold on.
+During the stretch VanVleet charged downcourt for a fast-break layup, giving the Raptors enough separation to hold on.

+“They did a good job controlling the pace and every time we’d get close, five, six points, they would execute on offense and get a bucket or get an offensive rebound, things that just [made it hard] for us to keep with the good stretch,” backup guard Raul Neto said.
+“They’re always cutting our stretch with a wide-open three, or VanVleet hitting some fadeaway, some tough shots.
+It was a very hard game.”

 Early exit for Kuzma